theandrew168/bronzebeard/README.md

 At the moment, Bronzebeard only targets the [Longan Nano](https://www.seeedstudio.com/Sipeed-Longan-Nano-RISC-V-GD32VF103CBT6-Development-Board-p-4205.html).
 However, there are plans in the near future to broaden support to also include the [Wio Lite](https://www.seeedstudio.com/Wio-Lite-RISC-V-GD32VF103-p-4293.html) and [HiFive1 Rev B](https://www.sifive.com/boards/hifive1-rev-b).

+## Documentation
+Most of the surface-level documentation for Bronzebeard lives right here in this README.
+For more specific details regarding the usage and accepted syntax of the assembler, check out the [docs](https://github.com/theandrew168/bronzebeard/tree/master/docs) directory.
+This is where the project's primary documentation will live until the time comes to setup something more official.

 ## Installation
 If you are unfamiliar with [virtual environments](https://docs.python.org/3/library/venv.html), I suggest taking a brief moment to learn about them and set one up.
 The Python docs provide a great [tutorial](https://docs.python.org/3/tutorial/venv.html) for getting started with virtual environments and packages.